ziur/dev-program-assessment/README.md

       It should be possible to do the next calls:
       `pagination.GoToPage().NextPage();`
- * Providers
+ 2. Providers
-    * Add support to data sources that are using as separator a pipe (|)
+    a.
+Add support to data sources that are using as separator a pipe (|)
-    * Add support to data sources that are using as separator a white space ( )
+    b.
+Add support to data sources that are using as separator a white space ( )
+    c.
+All the provided unit tests must pass
-    * `If you think there is a better way to define Providers, feel free to refactor the code.`
+    d. `If you think there is a better way to define Providers, feel free to refactor the code.`
-    * All the provided unit tests must pass
-  * Console program
+ 3. Console program
-    * Complete all the navigation functionalities in the Console program
+    a.
+Complete all the navigation functionalities in the Console program
-    * The console program cannot crash for invalid inputs
+    b.
+The console program cannot crash for invalid inputs
-    * `Find a better way (refactor) the spaghetti code in the App.cs code, lot of if/else sentences doesn't look good.`
+    c. `Find a better way (refactor) the spaghetti code in the App.cs code, lot of if/else sentences doesn't look good.`

 # Note
 Remember that the code might have issues, it is your responsibility to identify and fix them.

+# Goals to pass Level 1
+  1.a, 1.b, 2.a, 2.b, 2.c, 3.a, 3.b
+# Goals to pass Level 2
+  1.c, 1.d, 1.c, 1.d, 2.d, 3.c
 # Submit your task
 You have 3 hours for this assignment, the way to submit your work is:
  * If you have a github account, you can clone this project and refactor the application in your clone.
 You must push your changes before the time limit.